 A Standing Man with One Knee Resting on a Ledge

-A series of mathematical computations in brown ink on the verso.
+A series of mathematical computations, probably in the artist's hand, in brown ink on the verso.

 146 x 125 mm.
 (5 3/4 x 4 7/8 in.)

 More recently, David Rosand has written of Piranesi that, ‘From rapid sketches set down with impulsive energy to the most deliberately finished architectural renderings, he demonstrated a control of graphic media that was confident and exploratory, precise and yet open, and always suggestive.
 Piranesi’s was a fundamentally graphic imagination.
 He thought with pen, chalk or etching needle in hand, considering his activity on the grounded copperplate to be the same as drawing on paper.’

 Although Piranesi was a prolific draughtsman, figure studies account for a relatively small portion of his output.
 These spirited, spontaneous studies of figures in animated movement, often drawn on the verso of proof impressions of his engravings, were done to study a pose or gesture.
 Executed with rapid strokes of pen and ink or chalk, these drawings give little, if any, indication of a setting or background.
 As Thomas has written, ‘The figure-studies constitute one of Piranesi’s most enjoyable types of drawing…all are extremely free notations of men, and occasionally women and children, caught in full and momentary movement…Some of the pen and ink sketches were probably drawn from memory, but others must have been drawn in his studio, using assistants as models…Whether in chalk or ink, the figures share one very notable trait – they are studies of movement.
 The human figure in action, rather than the human bodyper se, fascinated Piranesi.
 He built up dynamic masses of energy primarily by means of areas of parallel shading within the body, which is given strong direction in space by pose and jagged contours.’